What to See and Do in Salt Lake City, Utah

 What to See & Do in Salt Lake City

-Salt Lake City has been growing and changing over the past several decades.
+Salt Lake City has grown and changed over the past several decades.
 Known for its Mormon heritage and nestled along Utah’s Wasatch Mountains, the state capital has five national parks and is the third-best spot for skiing in the U.S. The city itself has a thriving theatre and restaurant scene in addition to museums, aquariums, and multiple sports teams.

 The city lies in a mountain valley and has the Wasatch Mountains to its east and its north.
 The Oquirrh mountains, which are pronounced like “oaker,” lie to the western edge of the valley.
 The eastern and northern parts of the city are located on former beaches, which locals call “the benches.”